 The biggest block party in Lisbon

-The whole city celebrates!
+The whole city celebrates with block parties, also known as an arraials!
 In the winding narrow streets and plazas of some of Lisbon’s oldest neighborhoods of Alfama, Bica and Castelo, thousands of attendees party and dance the night away.

-For those who prefer a more traditional touch, a lot of restaurants have a fado performance, which originated here in Portugal.
+For those who prefer a more traditional touch, a lot of Lisbon’s restaurants have a fado performance, which originated here in Portugal.

 Santo Casamenteiro: St. Anthony’s Mass marriage